Equatorial Guinea

 Equatorial Guinea appears in these lists

 Population from the World Bank (SP.POP.TOTL); flag, capital, currency, calling code and ISO data from open datasets.
+Rankings, density and flag colour matches are computed from that same dataset.
 Full sources and vintage on the data page.
-Dataset compiled 2026-07-02.
+Last updated .
+Report a correction.